QueueClassic/queue_classic/readme.md

 # Dropping the table and functions
 $ bundle exec rake qc:drop
 ```

+### Database connection

+#### Ruby on Rails

+Starting with with queue_classic 3.1, Rails is automatically detected and its connection is used.

+**Note on using ActiveRecord migrations:** If you use the migration, and you wish to use commands that reset the database from the stored schema (e.g. `rake db:reset`), your application must be configured with `config.active_record.schema_format = :sql` in `config/application.rb`.
+If you don't do this, the PL/pgSQL function that queue_classic creates will be lost when you reset the database.

+#### Other Ruby apps

+By default, queue_classic will use the QC_DATABASE_URL falling back on DATABASE_URL.
+The URL must be in the following format: `postgres://username:password@localhost/database_name`.
+If you use Heroku's PostgreSQL service, this will already be set.
+If you don't want to set this variable, you can set the connection in an initializer. **QueueClassic will maintain its own connection to the database.** This may double the number of connections to your database.

 ## Upgrade from V2 to V3
 If you are upgrading from a previous version of queue_classic, you might need some new database columns and/or functions.
 Luckily enough for you, it is easy to do so.